iandunn/time-blocker/readme.md

 ## What's Time Blocking?

-[Time blocking](http://calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/) is a method of planning a schedule for your day, so that you can be *intentional* about focusing on the things that you value the most, rather than just doing whatever feels urgent. and also intentional about *how much* time you spend on each task, relative to its value
+[Time blocking](http://calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/) is a method of planning a schedule for your day, so that you can be *intentional* about focusing on the things that you value the most, rather than just doing whatever feels urgent.
+It also helps you be intentional about *how much* time you spend on each task, relative to its value.

 Because [how you spend your day is how you spend your life](https://www.goodreads.com/quotes/530337-how-we-spend-our-days-is-of-course-how-we).

-it complements systems like [Getting Things Done](https://www.youtube.com/watch?v=NnnaJkKdwjU), but meets a different need, and can be used independently from them
+It complements systems like [Getting Things Done](https://www.youtube.com/watch?v=NnnaJkKdwjU), but meets a different need, and can be used independently from them.

 ## Features